Natali Helberger

 Information

-Natali Helberger is Distinguished University Professor for Law and Digital Technology, with a special focus on AI, at the University of Amsterdam.
-She is also a member of the board of directors of the Institute for Information Law (IViR), and the director of the AI, Media & Democracy Lab.
+Co-founder of the AI, Media & Democracy Lab, scientific director of AlgoSoc, and KNAW member, is a Distinguished University Professor of Law and Digital Technology with a special focus on AI at the University of Amsterdam and a member of the board of directors of the Institute for Information Law (IViR), one of the leading information law institutes worldwide.

 Articles by this author